Tunku Tun Aminah Maimunah Iskandariah

-Tunku Tun Aminah binti Sultan Ibrahim (born 8 April 1986) is a member of the Johor royal family as the second child and only daughter of the current Sultan of Johor, Sultan Ibrahim ibni Almarhum Sultan Iskandar and the Permaisuri of Johor, Raja Zarith Sofiah binti Almarhum Sultan Idris Shah.
+Tunku Tun Aminah binti Sultan Ibrahim (born Tunku Aminah Maimunah Iskandariah binti Tunku Ibrahim Ismail, born 8 April 1986) is a member of the Johor royal family as the second child and only daughter of the current Sultan of Johor, Sultan Ibrahim ibni Almarhum Sultan Iskandar and the Permaisuri of Johor, Raja Zarith Sofiah binti Almarhum Sultan Idris Shah.

 Her parents are also the current Yang di-Pertuan Agong (King) and the Raja Permaisuri Agong (Queen) of Malaysia.

 Personal life

 On her paternal side, she is the granddaughter of the late Sultan Iskandar ibni Almarhum Sultan Ismail, the fourth Sultan of modern Johor and the late Enche' Besar Hajah Khalsom binti Abdullah.
 On her maternal side, she is the granddaughter of the late Sultan Idris Al-Mutawakil Alallahi Shah of Perak and the late Raja Perempuan Muzwin binti Raja Ariff Shah.

 She has six siblings and is affectionately known as "Tunku Inah".

 Education

 Tunku Tun Aminah received her early education at Hiltop Kindergarten, Johor Bahru Sri Utama School and Johor Bahru Convent School.
 The following year, she continued her A-Level studies at the LASALLE College of the Arts in Singapore and at the Australian International School Singapore, where she successfully obtained the Higher School Certificate.
 In addition, she also started riding horses from the age of 11 and inherited her mother's talent in drawing.